-Shows can either be started manually, set to start at a specific time, by setting a start time and date up to 21 days ahead using Session Programming or by an external host computer running 'Panamation' software.
+Shows can either be started manually, set to start at a specific time, by setting a start time and date up to 21 days ahead using Session Programming or by an external host computer running 'Panamation" software.
 The start time can be set in increments of one minute, when a start time is set a countdown is displayed showing exactly how long until the Show starts.

 The CA2000 automation is a fully modular system allowing considerable flexibility for installation in a variety of situations.
 The control panel can be mounted in any convenient position and some distance from the relay cards using only a 4-wire connection between them.
-The CA2000 also provides direct serial control of the Panastereo CX230EX booth monitor including digital real time display of auditorium volume levels on the automation control panel.
+The CA2000 also provides direct serial control of the Panastereo CX230 booth monitor including digital real time display of auditorium volume levels on the automation control panel.

-The CA2000 can be interfaced with a variety of external equipment using standard RS232 or RS485 protocol including Panastereo cinema processors.
+The CA2000 can be interfaced with a variety of external equipment using standard RS232 protocol including Panastereo cinema processors.
 New serial interface modules are being added to the CA2000 software as more serially controllable equipment becomes available.
-There is a list of supported protocols in the back of this manual that was current at the time of printing, check with your distributor for the latest software update to control your serial equipment.
+Check with your distributor for the latest software update to control your serial equipment.